Description

 Dust Layer Between Interpolation of layer rendered in between base layer and mesh surface.

-Dust Texture The texture used as a dust layer.
+Dust Texture The texture is used as a dust layer.

 Use Dust World Space UV Whether to calculate dust UV in world space or take it from UV0.